igor-marinescu/YouDownUI/README.md

   * add links to a queue to be automatically downloaded one after another.
   * edit and store the queue of links permanently.
 A link is removed from queue once it is successfully downloaded.
   * query available formats for a video/audio link.
-  * update youtube-dl application.
+  * update the downloader tool application.
   * generate a log file locally with all activities.

 ## Installing
 YouDownUI doesn't need to be installed.
-Copy YouDownUI.exe to a folder, together with youtube-dl.exe application (https://github.com/ytdl-org/youtube-dl).
+Copy YouDownUI.exe to a folder, specify in Settings the downloader tool to use (must be downloader separatelly).
 ![Alt YouDownUI](/documents/img/screenshot2.png)

 ## First Steps